 But is it really our children’s fault that some don’t know where carrots, potatoes, tomatoes, cheese and even milk comes from (as revealed in a British Nutrition Foundation study of 27,000 children aged between 5-16).
 Is it really their fault that they have been born into a time of an overwhelming “consumer age” in which we as a species are consuming and wasting at a rate 300% higher than ever before?
 Is it also their fault that they have been born into the most demanding “hybrid age” in which digital technology is ubiquitous in their lives, and especially in the preschool and youth years, becoming a root cause for a range of medical, social and development issues?

 “…children need to simply spend more time outdoors and learn from Nature not just about it…”

 We believe that while technological advances and developments for a safer, healthier, cleaner, easier, more productive, creative and tolerant society are all firm goals we should all be working towards, we also know that we can not continue along our trajectory without providing a critical balance in the minds of our young children.
 This balance we seek is an affinity, appreciation, respect, connection and basic understanding of Nature and Earth’s eco-systems and how everything is connected to everything else.
 Basically we are saying that “children need to simply spend more time outdoors and learn from Nature not just about it!”.
-Looking at the state of the planet’s depleting resources, dying populations and species, destruction of rainforests, pollution and waste, surely any further progress in civilisation needs to be done better than how we have been doing it to date?
+Looking at the state of the planet’s depleting resources, dying populations and species (1000X faster than expected), destruction of rainforests, pollution and waste, surely any further progress in civilisation needs to be done better than how we have been doing it to date?
 And whose turn will it be to inherit all of these problems (no fault of their own), while relying on their own judgements, values, experiences and connectivity with the planet when they become guardians of influence in 20 years’ time – our “Nature-Deficit-Disordered” and “Containerised” preschoolers?!